ryoherisson/torch-classifier/README.md

 # torch-classifier
-This is a pytorch implementation of Classification in pytorch.
+This is a pytorch implementation of image classification in pytorch.
 You can use the models from the list belows:
 - ResNet
 - VGG